CSA-OCP-GER/unicorn/challenges.appgtw.md

 For this example we use Helm to install an internal NGINX ingress controller.

-If helm is not installed on your system execute the following [steps](https://docs.helm.sh/using_helm/#installing-helm).
+If Helm is not installed on your system execute the following [steps](https://docs.helm.sh/using_helm/#installing-helm).

 Do the following to install Helm on a RBAC enabled Cluster.
 Create a file named helm-rbac.yaml and copy in the following yaml.